andreaseichelberg/beer-app/README.md

 <img src="app-screen.png"/>

 Search provides user with beers based on the search term and search option.
+Food - find recommended beers to your dish keyword.

 <img src="app-screen-2.png"/>